Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Most polyps are benign.
-That means they are not cancerous.
-Microscopic exam will reveal the nature of the polyps and whether dysplasia, which is abnormal cell growth, or carcinoma, which is cancer, is present.
-If you do not have cancer but do have a dysplastic polyp, you are at higher risk for developing more polyps or even cancer.
+That means they are not cancer.
+The biopsy will show exam will reveal if the polyps are abnormal cell growth (dysplasia) or cancer (carcinoma).
+If you have a dysplastic polyp, you are at higher risk for growing more polyps and cancer.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |